clockworklabs/spacetime-docs/docs/unity/part-3.md

 }
 ```

 We need to create a `RemotePlayer` script that we attach to remote player objects.
-In the same folder as `LocalPlayer.cs`, create a new C# script called `RemotePlayer`.
+In the same folder as `Assets/_Project/Player/LocalPlayer.cs`, create a new C# script called `RemotePlayer`.
 In the start function, we will register an OnUpdate callback for the `EntityComponent` and query the local cache to get the player’s initial position. **Make sure you include a `using SpacetimeDB.Types;`** at the top of the file.

 First append this using to the top of `RemotePlayer.cs`